University of Ghana, Legon, grading system for GPA: What is it?

 What is the CGPA for second-class upper?

-The University of Ghana Legon grading system is quite similar to that used in the USA.
-The institution's GPA system sees students assigned grade points according to the marks scored on each paper.
+The University of Ghana, Legon, grading system is quite similar to that used in the USA.
+The institution's GPA system assigns students grade points based on the marks scored on each paper.
 These scores are then graded cumulatively to determine the student's final score upon completion of their university studies.

 Yen.com.gh recently published an article about the general arts courses offered at the Kwame Nkrumah University of Science and Technology (KNUST).
 The institution was established in 1951 and now has a student population exceeding 80,000.

 KNUST is renowned for its wide range of courses available to learners.
 These include science, technology, business, law, and arts courses.
-The general art courses at the university are quite a number and are designed to prepare learners for various economic, political, and social sectors.
+The university offers a number of general art courses designed to prepare learners for various economic, political, and social sectors.

 Source: YEN.com.gh